Novelty song: Late 19th century – 1960s

 In 1960, 16-year-old Brian Hyland had a novelty hit with the song "Itsy Bitsy Teenie Weenie Yellow Polka Dot Bikini", by Paul Vance and Lee Pockriss, which topped the Billboard single chart.
 The Trashmen reached the top 5 with "Surfin' Bird", a surf rock medley of two novelty songs originally recorded by The Rivingtons.
 In 1964, the Grammy for Best Country and Western Album was awarded to Roger Miller.
 Miller was known to sing novelty songs.

+The British actor Bernard Cribbins had multiple novelty hits, starting with a satirical song from the revue And Another Thing entitled "Folk Song", written by Ted Dicks and Myles Rudge.
+The show brought Cribbins to the attention of Parlophone head George Martin, who signed Cribbins to the label to record a single.
+Subsequently, Rudge and Dicks were asked to provide new material for Cribbins; their compositions "The Hole in the Ground", about an annoyed workman who eventually buries a harasser, and "Right Said Fred", about three workmen who struggle to move an unspecified heavy and awkward object into or out of a building (later also the name of a pop novelty band who named themselves after the song), were top ten hits on the UK Singles Chart in 1962.

 In 1965, "A Windmill in Old Amsterdam", a song written by Ted Dicks and Myles Rudge, became a UK hit for Ronnie Hilton.
 The song spent a total of 13 weeks on the UK Singles Chart peaking at No. 23 in the chart of 17 February 1965.
 The song's composers were granted an Ivor Novello Award in 1966 for the Year's Outstanding Novelty Composition.